How to attract investors – and customers – to your business idea

-When you start a new business, you'll be asking investors and customers to take a leap of faith in your idea.
-This means that before they invest in you, or try your product or service, they'll have to decide to buy-in to something they have little experience or knowledge of.
-Here are seven tips for how you can make their decision easier.
+If you're trying to secure funding for a new business, you'll be asking potential investors to take a leap of faith to support your idea.
+This means that before they invest in you, they may have to decide to buy into something they have little experience or knowledge of.
+They are seeking indicators your idea will work.
+Here are nine tips for how you can make their decision easier.

-Imagine you are talking to a stranger at a party who asks you what you do.
+When seeking the right investors, imagine you’re talking to a stranger at a party who asks you what you do for work.
 How can you make your business idea as simple and understandable as possible for them?
-This succinct summary will take pride of place in the introduction to your business plan – which you’ll need to show to your bank or investors if you’re seeking funds – so spend some time getting it right.
+This succinct summary will take pride of place in the introduction to your business plan – which you'll need to show to your investors (or bank) if you're seeking funds – so spend some time getting it right.

-Understand the crucial points someone must accept to make the leap of faith and say yes to your new business idea.
-Think about any assumptions you’re expecting them to make to see your idea as successful – and fill in the gaps for them.
+Understand the crucial elements an investor will be concerned about before saying ‘yes’ to your new business idea.
+Think about any assumptions you're expecting them to make to see your idea as successful – and fill in the gaps for them if necessary.
 What queries are they sure to have about how it works, and how it will make money?

 Discuss your idea with trusted friends and family and ask for their honest opinions, along with any questions they have about its viability.
 This will help you establish sound responses to the type of questions investors may ask.